rust-lang/rust/docs/dev/style.md

 ## Functional Combinators

-Use high order monadic combinators like `map`, `then`, only when they are a natural choice, don't bend the code to fit into some combinator.
+Use high order monadic combinators like `map`, `then` when they are a natural choice; don't bend the code to fit into some combinator.
 If writing a chain of combinators creates friction, replace them with control flow constructs: `for`, `if`, `match`.
 Mostly avoid `bool::then` and `Option::filter`.